lefkas95/udacity_fswd_project3_logAnalysis/README.md

 ## Run it

-To run the program call "python logAnalysis.py"
+To run the program call `python logAnalysis.py`

 There must be an active postgresql database on the machine in order to work!